Value brands in the United Kingdom: Sainsbury's

 Sainsbury's Basics was an economy range of around 550 lines, mainly food but also including other areas such as toiletries and stationery.
 The Basics range used minimal packaging with simple orange and white designs.
 Sainsbury's Local stores sold none or very few of these lines.
 Sainsbury's seeks to differentiate itself on its own label items on quality and many of the Basics products cost more than what may be considered the equivalent products at Asda, Tesco and Morrisons.
 This can range from price differences of 1p for Basics Sultanas to Basics Spaghetti tin, where Sainsbury's price was nearly twice that of Asda Smart Price (the weight of the Sainsbury's product is very slightly more and of better quality).

 Sainsbury's first lower tier range was called Sainsbury's Economy, which was launched in the 1990s to rival Tesco Value; it was later renamed Sainsbury's Low Price, then Sainsbury's Basics.
 When Basics was first rolled out, the name of the product and slogan was in a handwritten orange typeface with a simple outline hand drawing of the product.
 They later used a thin sans serif typeface for the product name, while retaining the handwritten typeface for the slogan.
 The hand drawn graphic was removed in favour of a coloured simple graphic with considerably more detail.

-Sainsbury's has now phased out the Basics brand in favour of using tertiary brands similar to Tesco.
+Sainsbury's phased out the Basics brand in favour of using tertiary brands similar to Tesco.